jasparagus/BrainzMRI/README.md

 * Goal: Add a checkbox "Group by mbid" that will group each artist by mbid so that variants of the same artist are grouped together.
 * Goal: Add checkbox "Group by parent release" that will allow for grouping all variants of the same album by their parent "release" mbid.
 Will only apply on by-album reports.

+## Album Art Matrix
+* Goal: A grid visualization of album covers for "By Album" reports.
+* Workflow: Takes the top N albums (up to 150), fetches cover art thumbnails from the **Cover Art Archive** (via `release_mbid`), caches them locally as low-res images in `cache/global/cover_art/`, and renders an N×M grid (up to 10×15) with album/artist labels.
+* Appears as a "Graph" type when generating a "Top Albums" report.

+## Listen Deletion
+* Goal: Allow users to delete individual listens from their **ListenBrainz** and/or **Last.fm** history directly from the "Raw Listens" view.
+* Workflow: User selects rows in the Raw Listens table, clicks a "Delete Selected" button, confirms via dialog, and the selected listens are removed from the remote service(s) via API.

 ## Heatmaps
 * Goal: Visualizations for listening density (Hour of Day vs Day of Week).